 I make videos and tutorials exploring the intersection of baking + science.

-In addition to my videos, I've also built the Cakeculator, which is a custom cake recipe app that's free for you to use on my website.
+In addition to my videos, I've also built the Cakeculator, which is a custom cake recipe app that's free for you to use.
 I designed it because I felt limited as a home baker for customizing cake recipes.
-So my app does all the math for us, you just have to choose the flavors you want.
+My web application does all the math for us.
+You just have to choose the flavors you want.

-Sugarologie is for the curious home baker.
+Sugarologie is definitely for the more curious home baker.
 On this site you'll find:

-In addition to what you'll find on this site, I post unique baking science videos on social media:
+In addition to what you'll find on this site, I have an extensive collection of baking science videos on social media:

 (For business inquiries, please contact: adriana at sugarologie dot com)

 The Cakeculator originates from my idea that baking cakes should not be restricted to a singular pan size and frosting combination.

 I love a good recipe book but I feel it's restrictive and makes it difficult for bakers to be creative.
 You are often confined to the singular recipe that's been written with limited customizations - this applies to size and well as flavor modifications.

 I was bored and pregnant then, and my brain felt underused.
 For fun, I taught myself how to code and decided to write an application for my cake recipes.

 It started incredibly simple; the app would just present a text box on my computer with a recipe.
 It began to gain functionality as I consistently added calculations.
 It got to a point where I thought, hey, I think this would be helpful for other bakers!